Epanastatis2020/Coding-Quiz/README.md

 ​
 ## Contents
 <p>
 The app is composed of 1 page, index.html.
-It includes two javascript files, sciprt.js, which provides the functionality for the quiz and a quiz.js, which provides the array containing the quiz questions and answers.
+It includes a javascript file sciprt.js, which provides the functionality for the quiz and the array containing the quiz questions and answers.
 Page styling is a mixed solution using Bootstrap and a CSS styles sheet, style.css.
 </p>

 ## Objective